-If you like chickpeas, I have some other few ideas for you besides this recipe, like Okra with Chickpeas And Pork, this lovely Chickpeas Cucumber and Tomato Salad, or this hearty soup with chickpeas and noodles.
+If you like chickpeas, I have some other few ideas for you besides this recipe, like Okra with Chickpeas And Pork, these lovely Chickpeas Cucumber and Tomato Salad, or this hearty soup with chickpeas and noodles.

 No matter which recipe you choose to make, chickpeas are a great choice when it comes to fiber and protein, and they should be, if not already, a staple in your pantry.

 We were so excited and happy to reunite with her after almost one year of not seeing her and spending the holidays together as a family!

 Holidays are very busy all around Spain, and tourists invade every corner of the country, so we decided to stay home in Madrid for Christmas and New Year's and travel to Seville and Granada the first week of January.

 Our first stop was in Seville, one of the most charming cities in Spain.
 The capital of the southern region of Spain, Andalusia, the city of Seville, is famous worldwide for its culture, monuments, traditions, and artistic heritage.

 We loved the Cathedral, the third largest in the world,

 Plaza Espana, a place that I really fell in love with,

 and the abundance of orange trees on every street and corner of the city.

 However, I would not be a real food blogger if I were not interested in food and recipes.
 On our first day in Seville, right after arriving, we went out to lunch.

 I really fell in love with the dish as it was one of the simplest yet most delicious foods I had ever had in a restaurant.
 When I arrived home, back to Minneapolis, I tried to replicate the dish at home.